 Acts of genocide demonstrate how dehumanized victims have become in a corporate world.
 Dead bodies are being dismembered and put on YouTube.
 Rape is used as a tool of war to genetically alter and eradicate the other group.
 How can we say this psychological warfare is not being directed at us consumers?
 The media is being created — what is that supposed to do to our brains?
 At least we can find out about this though.
 We do know what’s happening now.
 Destruction of cultural and religious property is employed to annihilate the group’s existence from our history.
 All men of fighting age are murdered in genocides — all women are raped.
 Children have no purpose to an enemy that thinks you’re a monster.

-For whatever reason, some countries seem to be on the list of genocide offenders and some are not.
-Regardless.
-We are all in a country that’s guilty of ignoring the news.
-I hope we all start to pay attention to what’s going on.
+For whatever reason, some countries seem to be on the list of genocide offenders and some are not there.
+Regardless, we all live in a country that’s guilty of ignoring the history if its creation.
+I hope we all start to remember what horrible acts happened to get us to where we are now, and we start to recognize that it’s still happening.